 - ACT and/or SAT scores

-Applicants to the School of Journalism are evaluated on all the criteria used in the general admission review, and applicants who share OHIO’s commitment to diversity and inclusion are strongly encouraged to apply to the School of Journalism.
+Applicants to the School of Journalism are evaluated on all the criteria used in the general admission review.
 Applicants are encouraged, but not required, to submit an essay detailing how they want to help shape the future of journalism.

 Students who are admitted into Ohio University but not accepted into the E.W.
 Scripps School of Journalism may appeal this decision by submitting additional materials.
 Read more about the appeal process.

 A limited number of transfer students are accepted each semester from within Ohio University and from other colleges and universities.
 NOTE: Students from other universities applying for admission to the E.W.
 Scripps School of Journalism must also apply for transfer admission to Ohio University.